rubenhortas/rubenhortas.github.io/_posts/2022-12-16-install-the-same-selection-of-packages-several-times-debian.md

 $ dpkg --get-selections > pkg-list
 ```

-Next, If we want to install these packages in another computer,we transfer the pkg-list file onto the computers we want to update:
+Next, If we want to install these packages in another computer,we transfer the pkg-list file onto the computers we want to update.
+And, in the other computer:

 # Update dpkg's database of known packages.
 Record the list of available packages in the dpkg database: